sapkotajeevan/pynetwork-automation/README.md

    * **Library Used :** `serial` `time`
    * `config.txt` has the commands to be run over Console connection.
    * `myserial.py` is a refactored serial module that has different console operation related definitions such as opening console, running command in console, reading from console and checking initial configuration dialog from console.
-   * `Console.py` uses `myserial.py` module, reads configuration from `config.txt` and deploys it over the device via console port
+   * `Console.py` uses `myserial.py` module, reads configuration from `config.txt`, and deploys it over the device via console port

 ## 4. Network Automation With
 ## Telnet